 2. Keep it fresh and be human

-Put yourself in your recipient’s shoes — You’ve just received dozens of proposals from vendors who more or less deliver the same type of services.
+Put yourself in your recipient’s shoes — You’ve just received dozens of proposals from vendors who more or less provide the same type of services.
 You are starting to sift through RFP responses that are admittedly, probably pretty dry.
-It’s a process that is a little daunting and highly repetitive.
+The initial review checking for proposal compliance is time consuming, highly repetitive and gets old quick.

 So, if a cover letter starts with something like, “Thank you for the opportunity to earn your business,” it’s just adding to the tedium.
 It’s a classic and well-worn opening line.
 While it’s good to be humble and grateful, it’s far better to be unique and memorable.
 A recent post featured in APMP’s Winning the Business,

 In an increasingly automated and efficient world, it’s easy to forget about the people behind the process.
-Even if you use RFP automation software to quickly complete the RFP itself, the cover letter offers an opportunity to be human and genuine.
+Even if you use RFP software to quickly complete the RFP itself, the RFP cover letter offers a rare opportunity to be human and genuine.

 3. Use formatting to catch their eye

 Your cover letter only helps you win the business if it actually gets read by the right people.
-Make sure your proposal cover letter is visually appealing, approachable and not too dense.
+Just like using the perfect proposal format, the right cover letter format invites the reader to engage.
+So, make sure your cover letter is clean, visually appealing, approachable and not too dense.
 Remember that you’re trying to make an impression, not dive into every detail of your proposal.

-Your cover letter should only take up one page.
-This means you have to be smart about how you use the space.
+Because your cover letter only uses one page, you have to be smart about how you use the space.
 There are three main places where you have the best chance to hook the reader: the first sentence, the center of the page and the closing.

-- Center — Make good use of bullet points to highlight your differentiators without specifically calling out your competitors.
-Include what you excel at like customer support, on-time delivery, cutting-edge features, value adds, growth plans and so on
+Center Make the most of the center of your RFP response letter using bullet points.
+Draw the eye directly to your biggest differentiators without specifically calling out your competitors.
+Include what you excel at like customer support, on-time delivery, cutting-edge features, value adds, scalability, customer growth and so on.

 4. Tell a tale and express your understanding